makkus/freckles/README.rst

 ******************************

 * easily replicate configuration across machines
-* document the setup of your working environment
+* use configuration to document the setup of your working environment
 * quickly re-install your workstation after a potential security incident, or a border crossing, or after you did something to your filesystem you now regret
 * 'self-loading' containers
 * provide an (easy-to-read, understand and re-use) *frecklecutable* or *freckle adapter* alongside a blog post you wrote about some useful workstation setup (e.g. 'how to secure your workstation', or 'how to setup a python dev environment', ...)
 * share the same project setup with your team-mates

 Examples